 What is Tone in Art?

-• To create a particular mood or atmosphere
+• Create a particular mood or atmosphere

-• To suggest depth or distance
+• Suggest depth or distance

-• To create the illusion of form
+• Create the illusion of form

-• Take a look at the artist's work below - see how they've used tone in different ways to get their ideas across.
+• Take a look at the artists' work below - see how they've used tone in different ways to get their ideas across.

 Which one appeals to you the most?
 How about using the same technique in your own work?

-Creating Mood or Atmosphere
+Create Mood or Atmosphere

 "City at Night" Aleksandra Ekster"City at Night" Aleksandra Ekster 1919